minblock/luascoin/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 LUA to New Addresses
+### Send 1000 LUASCOIN to New Addresses

-Send exactly 1000 LUA to each new address created above.
+Send exactly 1000 LUASCOIN to each new address created above.

 ### Create New Masternode Private Keys